GARETTMATSILELE/Xhihangule2/README.md

 - **Data Encryption**: Encryption at rest and in transit
 - **Audit Logging**: Complete audit trail for all operations
 - **Company Isolation**: Multi-tenant data isolation

+## Password Reset (Forgot/Reset)

+The app supports secure password resets via email.

+- Request: `POST /api/auth/forgot-password` with `{ email }`.
+Always returns a generic success message to prevent account enumeration.
+- Email: Generates a one-time token (15-minute expiry) and emails a link to `APP_BASE_URL/reset-password?token=...&email=...`.
+- Reset: `POST /api/auth/reset-password` with `{ token, email, password }` to set a new password and invalidate the token.

+Setup:
+- Configure SMTP env vars (see Environment Variables).
+- Ensure `APP_BASE_URL` points to your frontend (e.g., `http://localhost:3000`).

+Frontend routes:
+- `/forgot-password`: enter email to request a reset link
+- `/reset-password`: set new password using token link

 ## Performance Optimizations